MarichamyDivya/Phase-Locked-Loop-Design-using-SKY130nm-Technology/README.md

 We should first connect our silicon wafer with the real world.
 For that we use I/O pads.
 Then for any kind of serial connectivity like I2C, UART and other peripherals, we should have their designs.
 Memory also has to be incorporated which takes a lot of space.
 Testing mechanisms should also be added.
 Taking care of all of this becomes complicated hence, we should choose a driver to enable our IP to meet the desired requirements to undergo fabrication process.
 For this we can use Efabless Caravel SoC template.

-It will provide the user project area to add our design, and need not bother about other things on SOC.
+It will provide the user project area to add our design, and we need not bother about other things on SOC.

 # Acknowledgement